 Integrating Evil

-The Magician must embrace a basic paradox: he is good, and he can do evil.
+The Magician embraces a fundamental paradox: he is good, and he can do evil.
 As Solzhenitsyn observed, the line between good and evil runs through every human heart.
-The Magician who tries to place himself on the side of good and others on the side of evil has fallen into a dangerous delusion.
+The Magician who places himself on the side of good and others on the side of evil has fallen into dangerous delusion.
+Self-righteousness blinds him to his own capacity for harm and makes him dangerous to those around him.

-The Manipulator uses his knowledge of shadow to control and exploit others.
-He weaponizes awareness of human darkness for personal gain.
-The Dummy denies his own capacity for harm and remains naive in the face of darkness.
-He pretends evil doesn't exist or that he is above it.
+The Manipulator weaponizes awareness of human darkness for personal gain and control.
+The Dummy denies his own capacity for harm and remains naive about human nature.
 The Mature Magician accepts both aspects of his nature and works with reality as it is.
+He does not flinch or retreat into comfortable illusions about human goodness.

 Shadow work: The Magician recognizes his projections and reclaims his shadow.
 When he acknowledges his own capacity for the behaviors he condemns in others, he gains wisdom and compassion.

-Evil as misdirected good: The Magician sees evil not as a separate force but as good that has become distorted.
-This helps him respond with wisdom rather than reactive hatred.
+Evil as misdirected good: The Magician sees evil not as a separate force but as good that has become distorted or corrupted through fear, pain, or unconscious patterns.
+This reframing helps him respond with wisdom rather than reactive hatred.

-Humility about certainty: The Magician holds his moral positions with humility.
+Humility about certainty: The Magician holds his moral positions with humility and openness to correction.
 History shows that some of the greatest atrocities were committed by people certain they were doing good.
+He lets that fact sit with him.

 Compassionate boundaries: The Magician sets clear limits on harmful behavior while maintaining compassion for the person behind the behavior.